dashpay/docs/docs/user/masternodes/setup-evonode.rst

   openssl pkey -in privkey.pem -noout  -text_pub |tail -n +3 | tr -d '[:space:]' | xxd -r -p| sha256sum | head -c 40

   1e8e241c05ca350c8fe0b8ba4680e7652673dae2

-The platform node ID will be used in following steps.
-We will now prepare the transaction used to register the masternode on the network.

 .. warning::